ReDI-School/intermediate-java/oop-1-class-constructor/index.md

         speed = speed - decrement;
     }

-    void printStates() {
+    void printProperties() {
         System.out.println("speed:" + speed + " gear:" + gear);
     }
 }
 ```

 The syntax of the Java programming language will look new to you, but the design of this class is based on the previous
 discussion of bicycle objects.
-The fields speed, and gear represent the object's state, and the methods (changeGear,
+The fields speed, and gear represent the object's property, and the methods (changeGear,
 speedUp etc.) define its interaction with the outside world.

 ## Constructors